patrickalin/bloomsky-client-go/README.md

 ## 4] License

 The code is licensed under the permissive Apache v2.0 licence.
 This means you can do what you like with the software, as long as you include the required notices.
 [Read this](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for a summary.

+### Release

+We have to change the VERSION file and tag the code ./script/git/tag.sh in github.

+Travis .travis.yml realises automaticly the build. (./script/travis/compile.sh) If it detects a new tag, travis pushs binaries in github. (see .travis.yml)

+Everything is automatic.